tril-alex/ats-mini/docs/source/manual.md

 * Viewing the receiver status (frequency, RSSI/SNR, volume, battery voltage, etc).
 * Viewing the Memory slots with saved frequencies.
 * Manage the receiver settings.
+* Backup/restore the settings (EEPROM).
+The restore function only works on compatible firmware versions (if the settings were changed significantly, the full reset is inavoidable).

 There are a couple of modes: